 Poor edge support can reduce the usable sleeping space and make it difficult to sit on the edge of the mattress.
 The Layla Hybrid has a double layer of higher gauge coils along the perimeter to offer the same exceptional support across the entire surface of the bed.

-Great Motion Isolation
+Good Motion Isolation

 Anyone who shares a bed—with a partner, kids, or furry friends—likely knows something about nighttime disturbances when those bedmates are getting in and out of bed or just rolling around.
-This hybrid is designed with individually pocketed coils and layers of memory foam that minimize motion transfer, so you can sleep peacefully regardless of what’s going on around you.
+This hybrid is designed with individually pocketed coils and layers of memory foam that minimize motion transfer, so you should sleep more peacefully regardless of what’s going on around you.

 Adjustable Base Compatible